fuji-fabric/fuji/CHECKLIST.md

 ## Bump version

-- read the change log of minecraft version
+- Read the change log of Minecraft version.
-- update the version of fabric loader
+- Update the version of fabric loader.
-- update the version of mappings
+- Update the version of mappings.
-- update the version of dependent mods
+- Update the version of dependent mods.
-- test the jar file in a real environment.

-## Test a new version

-- test interesting commands. (from a to z)
-- test interesting mixins.
-- test the integration with carpet-fabric.
-- test the integration with luckperms.
+- Modify the `build.yml` file to include the new supported MC version.

 ## Publish a new version

-- sync the language files.
-- update the version in "gradle.properties".
-(Maybe respect the `semvar` spec.)
+- Pass the test cases in [TEST-CASE.md](https://github.com/sakurawald/fuji/blob/dev/TEST-CASE.md) file.
-- update change log in "CHANGELOG.md"
+- Sync the language files from crowdin.
-- test the jar file in a real environment.
+- Update the `semantics version` in `gradle.properties` file.
-- publish the pdf file in "dev" branch.
+- Write the `CHANGELOG.md` file.
-- modify the `build.yml` file to include the new supported MC version.
-- place a sign and write `/say hi` and `back` command on it.
-- push a git commit with the prefix `[publish]`
+- Push a git commit with the prefix `[publish]`.

 ## Painful things
 - Don't use star import.